Hugh Faringdon: Legacy

 A plaque at the English Martyrs Church in Liebenrood Road, Reading commemorates him.

 There is a panel painting of him in the Our Lady and Saint Anne Church in Caversham, Reading.

 He is also depicted on The Martyrdom of Hugh Faringdon, last Abbot of Reading, painted by Harry Morley in 1917, and now in the collection of the Museum of Reading.

 The Blessed Hugh Faringdon Catholic School, a specialist performing arts college in Reading, is named after him, as also the Blessed Hugh Catholic Church in Faringdon.

+A stone head of Hugh Faringdon was carved by Alex Wenham for the Reading Abbey Gateway, completed in 2021 to mark the Abbey's 900th anniversary.
+This won a commendation in the 2022 Natural Stone Awards.
+The plaster cast for the work is held in the collections of Reading Museum.